-In aHUS, treatment with ravulizumab should be administered for at least 6 months to eliminate the manifestations of thrombotic microangiopathy (TMA).
+In aHUS, ravulizumab treatment to resolve thrombotic microangiopathy (TMA) manifestations should be for a minimum duration of 6 months.
 After that, the duration of treatment should be decided individually for each patient.
 In patients who have a higher risk of recurrence of TMA, in the treating doctor's opinion (or according to the clinical indication), long-term treatment may be necessary (see section "Warnings and precautions").